marcin-wosinek/blog/_posts/2015-02-12-Automation-in-AngularJs.md

 * pretty comfortable plateau of productivity
 * internal complexity leaks when we start writing own directives or have 1000+ bindings at page

-## Softwear loop
+## Software loop
-* code is written, build & tested
+* code is written, built & tested
-* only after passing all tests (automatic or manual) gives us reason to trust the code
+* only after passing all tests (automatic or manual) it gives us a reason to trust the code

 ## Recycling
 * we need to make effort to keep order